Notes on Currents (starpath.com/currents)

 See also this SUPER NEAT PRESENTATION of Global Hycom Current forecasts from SOEST HI.
 Scroll the left panel to see all the many options there.
 You can compare their ROMS model predictions with HF-Radar measurements.
 See this video on how to get to the HYCOM current forecasts.

-• RTOFS currents in GRIB format are avilable from Saildocs and Zygrib, and several other sources that offer direct download.
-(A new version of Zygrib called XyGrib is imrpoved and well maintained, but it does not as of Jan 10, 2019, have direct links to ocean currents.
+• RTOFS currents in GRIB format are available from Saildocs and from within most nav apps.
 Get RTOFS in GRIB format direct from NOMADS.
 Get RTOFS in netcdf (.nc) format to open in Panoply and make exports to Google Earth.
 The data are issued daily starting with h12 and then every 24h to h108.
 That is 5 forecasts, 24h apart starting on 12z.

 Article and Video on the Use of Panoply to View NetCDF Currents

 • NCOM is a regional Navy model and considered superior to RTOFS where it is available.
-NCOM is offered by LuckGrib and there is a direct link to each of the NCOM regions from within Expedition under MyGribs section.
+NCOM is offered by Expedition, LuckGrib, and qtVlm.
 You can also get NCOM data by full region direct from NOMADS.
 These grb2 files can be viewed in OpenCPN.
 They are about 29 MB.

-• Global HYCOM currents in GRIB format are available via Ocens WeatherNet
+• OSCAR currents in GRIB format are available from LuckGrib

 Ocean Model Current Areas